Here are the most frequently asked Software Automation Testing Interview questions with answers.

 - Maintain the test data in a separate file

 Q #17) Any kind of test which you think should not be automated?

 - Exploratory testing

 - Test which is executed fairly quickly when done manually

 Q #18) Do you think that testing can be done only at the UI level?

 Today as we are moving to Agile mode, testing is not limited to the UI layer.
-Early feedback is imperial for any agile project.
+Early feedback is imperial for an agile project.
 If we concentrate only on the UI layer, we are actually waiting until the UI is developed and available to test.
 Rather we can test even before the UI is actually developed.
-We can directly test the APIs or the methods using tools like Cucumber and Fitnesse.
+We can directly test the APIs or the methods using tools like Cucumber and FitNesse.

 Q #19) How do you select which automation tool is best suited for you?

 Selecting the automation tool depends upon various factors like: